localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 To learn more about LocalStack Extensions, check out the [LocalStack documentation](https://docs.localstack.cloud/user-guide/extensions).

+### New Lambda Event Source Mapping implementation (Preview)

+LocalStack now supports a Event Source Mapping (ESM) implementation.
+You can use the `LAMBDA_EVENT_SOURCE_MAPPING=v2` configuration variable to use the new ESM implementation.
+The ESM v2 implementation is also compatible with the Java-based event pattern rule engine (`EVENT_RULE_ENGINE=java`).
+However, the new ESM implementation is still in preview and may not support all features.
+The current limitations include:

+-   Lambda Success Destinations are currently not supported.
+-   Lambda Failure Destinations have only a basic implementation available, such as FIFO queues may not be supported, and there is no SNS target yet.
+-   SQS Dead Letter Queue (DLQ) Messages do not match the AWS structure, using a `context` similar to EventBridge Pipes instead of `requestContext` and `responseContext`.
+-   Streaming Pollers for Kinesis & DynamoDB do not implement features like:
+    - `BisectBatchOnFunctionError`
+    - `MaximumBatchingWindowInSeconds`
+    - `ParallelizationFactor`
+    - `ScalingConfig`
+    - `TumblingWindowInSeconds`.
+-   ESM Lifecycle State Updates only provide basic support for state updates, such as no failure states, and `LastProcessingResult` is not consistently updated.
+-   Only very basic validations are performed upon creating and updating ESM.
+-   Source Managed Streaming for Apache Kafka (MSK) is not yet supported.
+-   Persistence is not yet supported.

 ### Support for SSE-C validation in S3

 LocalStack's S3 provider now supports SSE-C parameter validation for the following S3 APIs: